arielf/cuts/README.md

 ## Further configuration & customization

-If you don't like `cuts` defaults, you can override them in an optional personal configuration ~/.cuts.pl
+If you don't like `cuts` defaults, you can override them in an optional personal configuration file: `~/.cuts.pl`

 If this file exists, cuts will read it during startup allowing you override cuts default parameters, in particular the value of